gapitio/gapit-htmlgraphics-panel/website/docs/options.md

 ### Edit as JSON

-Shows the JSON code in a text editor
+Shows the JSON code in a code editor

 ## Import/export

-Import a file with the file picker _(a file can be dragged to it)_ or paste the json code into the text editor.
+Import a file with the file picker _(a file can be dragged to it)_ or paste the json code into the code editor.

 All the options and code can be easily copied _(exported)_ or imported with this.